loganritter/machine-learning/README.md

-dft_predictor is highly experimental and unlikely to work.
+dft_predictor.py is highly experimental and unlikely to work.
 Use at own risk.